Lexington, Kentucky is a Smart City for Jobs and Education

 Lexington, Kentucky is known around the globe as the "Horse Capital of the World"

-Lexington - or Lexington-Fayette Urban County - is one of the smartest cities in the United States.
-So says the renown Money Magazine in its picks of the Top 25 Smartest Cities.
-The Lexington-Fayette Metro Area has one of the highest percentages of post-secondary degree holds at the Bachelor's level and higher in the nation.
+The Lexington - Fayette Urban County is one of the smartest cities in the United States, as determined by Money Magazine from 2008 through 2016..
+The Metro Area has one of the highest percentages of post-secondary degree holders at the Bachelor's level or higher in America.

-Given the number of colleges and universities in town, it is not surprising that College Teacher is a high demand occupation here.
+Given the number of colleges and universities in town, it is not surprising that College Teacher is a high-demand occupation here.
+All job openings have increased since 2008 as well:

 - March 2008 - October 2009: job listings increased by 59%.